 Where do Opportunities Exist To Teach English in Mexico?
 When do you Begin the Application Process?

 English teachers have a wide range of opportunities in Mexico.
-If you want to be a full-time teacher, you can seek positions in the private schools which have classes from K-12 grade.
+If you want to be a full-time teacher, you can seek positions in private schools with classes from K-12 grade.
 You may be expected to teach other subjects like history in addition to English.

 If you are looking for something a bit more unconventional than being a regular teacher in a school, send your resume to language schools.
-The classes at the language schools are more interactive and fun as your students will be teens, young and older adults.
+The language schools’ classes are more interactive and fun as your students will be teens, young and older adults.

 The disadvantage of working full time in language schools is that the schedule leaves you with very little flexibility for any personal work.
 You would be expected to take classes in the evenings or night for working professionals.
 This can play havoc with both your social life as well as your Explore-Mexico-Plan!